dask/distributed/docs/source/work-stealing.rst

 ~~~~~~~~~~~~

 If a task has been specifically restricted to run on particular workers (such
 as is the case when special hardware is required) then we do not steal.
+However,
+using the resource framework is compatible with work stealing.

 Choosing tasks to steal
 -----------------------